AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/logcat.md

 :::info

 This article covers AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
-To see how it works, first-hand [download the AdGuard app](https://adguard.com/download.html?auto=true)
+To see how it works, firsthand [download the AdGuard app](https://adguard.com/download.html?auto=true)

 :::